jerryjappinen/bellevue-docs/ui/controls.md

 ### Read-write control components

+These components use 2-way data binding.
 These are traditional form elements that both **visualize** and **mutate** values.

 Example: [`Textinput.vue`](https://github.com/Eiskis/vue-webpack/blob/master/src/components/controls/Textinput.vue)

 ### Write-only control components

+These components use 2-way data binding.
 These are components that **only mutate** values.
 This allows to abstract certain types of input behavior, such as toggling on and off, to only one component and avoid having to duplicate the same input handling logic elsewhere.
 This comes in handy in a couple of very common use cases:

 1. We're using more than one type of toggle or checkbox components in our UI that share the same behavior but not visual styling or template structure.
 2. We want to control the **hit area** of an input independent of the visual representation of the input.
 For example, the user should be able to press on a long text label next to a checkbox to toggle the checkbox, or anywhere on the table row to toggle a radio button.